tedder/interview-code-tests/README.md

 * [Streamtech problem set](http://streamtech.nl/site/problem+set) - this is a great list of problems that can be used.
 Some of the problems here are based on the Streamtech list.

 # License
-All content and code included in this repository is licensed under [CC-BY](http://creativecommons.org/licenses/by/3.0/) (content) and the [MIT license](http://opensource.org/licenses/mit-license.php) (code) found in the root of this repository in [LICENSE.txt](/license.txt).
+All content and code included in this repository is licensed under [CC-BY 3.0](http://creativecommons.org/licenses/by/3.0/) (content) and the [MIT license](http://opensource.org/licenses/mit-license.php) (code) found in the root of this repository in [LICENSE.txt](license.txt).

+CC-BY 3.0 for content requires **attribution**.
+Unless specifically listed in other content, attribution should consist of a link to (http://adhoclabs.co) and a contributor name of "Ad Hoc Labs".